Alao-Abiodun/Zuri_I4G-FileSystem_Task/README.md

 ### FILE SYSTEM TASK.

-## A start on the server will create a folder named result and file called posts.json.
+## A start server on the script file will write a file type with a content inside the result folder.